 Phytoplankton, zooplankton and microbial communities of the Detroit River were sampled during May, July, September and November of 2019 in order to provide guidance regarding the status of Beneficial Use Impairment 13: Degradation of Phytoplankton and Zooplankton Populations.
 During each survey, 8 sites from the Detroit River entry at Lake St Clair to Amherstburg were sampled capturing both upstream - downstream as well as nearshore - offshore gradients.
 To our knowledge, this is the most comprehensive study of the microbial - planktonic communities undertaken within the AOC.
 Ideally, for due diligence we would recommend that this type of survey be conducted over multiple years in order to confirm the results.
-Biomass of each of the components, phytoplankton, autotrophic picoplankton, heterotrophic nanoflagellates, ciliates, rotifers and zooplankton, were generally low with zooplankton biomass attenuating significantly downstream.
+Biomass of each of the components including: phytoplankton, autotrophic picoplankton, heterotrophic nanoflagellates, ciliates, rotifers and zooplankton, was generally low with zooplankton biomass attenuating significantly downstream.
 Phytoplankton biomass was observed to be significantly, though modestly, higher nearshore than offshore.
 Primary (phytoplankton) productivity was moderately high, given the low phytoplankton biomass, and demonstrates the river supports viable phytoplankton assemblages.
-In general, we did not observe differences occurring within the AOC that could not be attributed to riverine ecology.
-Likewise, our assessment of the organic carbon pool showed that, despite the low overall amount (50-100 mg C m-3 on average), the food web was still predominantly autotrophic and not bound up in heterotrophic microbes.
+In general, the observed differences in the planktonic communities occurring within the AOC could be attributed directly to riverine ecology.
+Likewise, our assessment of the organic carbon pool showed that, despite the low overall amount ($50 - 100 \text{ mg C m}^{-3}$ on average), the food web was still predominantly autotrophic and not bound up in heterotrophic microbes.
 Our survey did not find any evidence of anthropogenic impairment of the phytoplankton, zooplankton and microbial loop populations of the Detroit River.